COVID-19 Updates & FAQs

 We are planning to safely open our day and overnight camps for kayitz (summer) 2021, while understanding that we will have to be flexible and that camp may look different in order to accommodate health and state regulations.
 We value the incredible relationship we have with our camp families and want to assure you that your money is safe with us.
 We will always consistently communicate openly and transparently about all camp matters.

 Please scroll down to see FAQs and a number of additional resources, including a complete archive of all of our 2020-21 COVID communications.
 Please do not hesitate to reach out to contact our camp leadership with any additional questions or concerns.

 A: We are planning to be able to operate safely and at near-full capacity.
 We will be closely following local and national health guidelines as well as licensing requirements.
-We know that we will likely need to adjust our protocols and programming to ensure the safest summer possible in 2021.
-We are already in the process of looking closely at group sizes, travel arrangements, increased sanitation, and programmatic needs as we plan for kayitz (summer) 2021.
+We will be adjusting our protocols and programming to ensure the safest summer possible in 2021.
 We will communicate changes to our families.
-For more details, please see our November, 2020 update!
 As always, we will be flexible and creative, always keeping the most important thing in mind – the safety of our campers!

 A: Each Ramah camp has its own medical committee that includes several camp doctors and nurses.
 The chairs of the medical committees of all Ramah camps make up the National Ramah Medical Committee, which is chaired by Dr. Cliff Nerwin.